Hispanic Heritage Month in Philadelphia

 Art & Culture Celebrations

-On the last Friday of every month, the Talentos Dance Studio in Old Kensington is transformed into Café Encuentros and hosts Tertulias, lectures and discussions about cultural topics.
+On the last Friday of every other month, the Talentos Dance Studio in Old Kensington is transformed into Café Encuentros and hosts Tertulias, which are lectures and discussions about cultural topics.
 Afterwards, audience members take the mic and share their music, poetry or dance skills.
-The Tertulias theme for Hispanic Heritage Month is “Mexico High Lights.”
+The theme for Hispanic Heritage Month is “Hispanic Heritage Month: A Musical & Culinary Celebration.”